ashbar409/repo-practice/README.md

 # repo-practice
-This is the git repo containing my prework assignment
+This is the git repo containing my pre-work assignment